-Note 11.
+Note 13.
 Securitized Debt Obligations

-In the second quarter of 2018, the Company financed a pool of its commercial real estate loans through a collateralized loan obligation, or CLO, which is consolidated on the Company's condensed consolidated financial statements.
-See Note 3 - Variable Interest Entities for additional information regarding consolidation of the CLO.
-The securitized debt obligations issued by the CLO are recorded at outstanding principal, net of any unamortized deferred debt issuance costs, on the Company's condensed consolidated balance sheets.
-As of June 30, 2018, the outstanding amount due on securitized debt obligations was\$652.1 million, net of deferred issuance costs, with a weighted average interest rate of 3.20% and weighted average remaining maturities of 2.2 years.
+The Company finances pools of its commercial real estate loans through CLOs, which are consolidated on the Company's ondensed consolidated financial statements.
+See Note 3 - Variable Interest Entities for additional information regarding consolidation of the CLOs.
+The securitized debt obligations issued by the CLOs are recorded at outstanding principal, net of any unamortized deferred debt issuance costs, on the Company's condensed consolidated balance sheets.
+As of June 30, 2019 and December 31, 2018, the outstanding amount due on securitized debt obligations was\$1.1 billion and \$654.3 million, net of deferred issuance costs, with a weighted average interest rate of 3 98% and 3 58%

-Note 12.
+Note 14.
 Convertible Senior Notes

-On December 12, 2017, the Company closed a private placement of \$125.0 million aggregate principal amount of convertible senior notes due 2022.
-On January 10, 2018, an additional \$18.8 million in notes were issued by the Company in connection with the exercise of the initial purchaser's option.
-The net proceeds from the offering were approximately \$139.5 million after deducting underwriting discounts and estimated offering expenses payable by the Company.
+In December 2017, the Company closed a private placement of \$125.0 million aggregate principal amount of convertible senior notes due 2022.
+In January 2018, an additional \$18.8 million in notes were issued by the Company in connection with the exercise of the initial purchaser's option.
+The net proceeds from the offering were approximately \$139.5 million after deducting underwriting discounts and expenses.
 The notes are unsecured, pay interest semiannually at a rate of 5.625% per annum and are convertible at the option of the holder into shares of the Company's common stock.
 The notes will mature in December 2022, unless earlier converted or repurchased in accordance with their terms.
 The Company does not have the right to redeem the notes prior to maturity, but may be required to repurchase the notes from holders under certain circumstances.
-As of June 30, 2018, the notes had a conversion rate of 50.0000 shares of common stock per \$1,000 principal amount of the notes.
-The outstanding amount due on the convertible senior notes as of June 30, 2018 and December 31, 2017 was \$139.9 million and \$121.3 million, respectively, net of deferred issuance costs.
+As of June 30, 2019, the notes had a conversion rate of 50.3802 shares of common stock per \$1,000 principal amount of the notes